Since we’ve started VetMed Survival Guide, many people have asked us the same question:

 I didn’t match the first time I applied for an internal medicine residency and my wife ended up scrambling on her internship application.
 If we had done things differently, would we still be in the list of applicants that didn’t get a position?
 Hard to say!
 Every year the applicant pool is slightly different, and every year really good applicants go unmatched.
 That doesn’t mean your application wasn’t good, it might simply mean the applicant pool was really strong that year or your rank order lists were the complete opposite of the programs that ranked you.
 Regardless of what the reason was (and you won’t know what led to that), the goal is to always think about what you can do to make you a better candidate for the next round of applications!

-Sometimes you’re meant not to get a position
+Sometimes you’re meant to not to get a position

 Remember, it does happen that things happen for a reason!
 Not matching the first time I applied for a residency allowed me to meet my wife and I ended up matching with a fantastic program the year after.
 That’s a great win-win situation wouldn’t you say?